 Since the Planning Permission was granted, EPWM has been assessing potential opportunities to improve the efficiency of the Consented Development and is now proposing an EfW power station with a gross electrical output of up to 95 MW at the Site (the ‘Proposed Development’).
 The Proposed Development will require some additional works at the Site (additional to those covered by the Planning Permission), however, no changes are proposed to the maximum building dimensions and fuel throughput that were approved by the Planning Permission.

 As the Proposed Development will have a gross electrical output of more than 50 MW, it is classed as a nationally significant infrastructure project (a ‘NSIP’) under the Planning Act 2008, which requires development consent from the Secretary of State for Business, Energy and Industrial Strategy before it can be constructed and operated.
 EPWM anticipates submitting its application for development consent toward the end of Q1 2020.

 Prior to submitting any application for development consent, EPWM will carrying out pre-application consultation in accordance with the Planning Act 2008.
 The consultation will involve the local community and a number of other stakeholders and will commence on 29th October 2019 and run to the 13th December 2019.
 A number of consultation events will be held during this period, details of which are provided below.

 Comments can be submitted by filling out a comments/feedback form at one of the consultation events.
-For those unable to attend a consultation event, the consultation materials will be made available on this website from the 29th October.
+For those unable to attend a consultation event, the consultation materials can be accessed on this website via the ‘Development Consent Order Application‘ page.
 Responses to the consultation should be made no later than the 13th December and can be made by:

 Keep up to date